RawSmokeTerribilus/docker-compose-homelab/README.md

-This respository contains the Docker compose files for standing up an entire Servarr stack along with a other supporting tools and services best suited for an at-home NAS or media center, of course based on Linux and using cloudflare tunnels to expose your services  (if you were wondering why there isn't a reverso proxy in the stack)
+This respository contains the Docker compose files for standing up an entire Servarr stack along with a other supporting tools and services best suited for an at-home NAS or media center, of course based on Linux and using cloudflare tunnels to expose your services  (if you were wondering why there isn't a reverse proxy in the stack)

 **Table of contents:**
 - [docker-compose-media-center](#docker-compose-media-center)